offen/offen/docs/docs/developing-offen/understanding-cryptography.md

 ## User secrets

-Before a user sends data to an instance of Offen for the first time, the following procedure which roughly resembles a PGP exchange will happen:
+Before a user sends data to an instance of Offen Fair Web Analytics for the first time, the following procedure which roughly resembles a PGP exchange will happen:

 - in the client, a random symmetric `UserSecret` will be created and persisted locally
 - the account's public key will be used to encrypt the `UserSecret`